I love all things creative, detached from the mainstream and slightly subversive.

 Likewise the film, directed by Luc Besson, is often described as beautiful and serene but also drawn out, overly reflective and introspective – sounds just like my carp fishing!

-I first came across SubSurface a number of years ago, around the time that Sub One can out.
+I first came across SubSurface a number of years ago, around the time that Sub One came out.
 I had stumbled across it online while at work and was instantly captivated by the cover and sample shots from the internal pages.
 I was doing a lot of cycling at the time and reading Rouleur (printed by a friend of mine) and remember tweeting the Sub team and congratulating them on the Journal and saying it was the Rouleur of carp fishing which they very much liked.